Cooking with Olive Oil: Yay or Nay?healthy fats

 I personally choose to avoid cooking with olive oil, especially extra virgin olive oil (EVOO).
 For one thing, good quality EVOO is quite expensive and should be properly packaged in dark colored glass to protect the delicate nutrients.
 Studies have shown that light quickly degrades the quality of extra virgin olive oil.
 Research published in New Scientist magazine showed only two months exposure to light caused free radical increases in extra virgin olive oil to such a level that it could no longer be classified as extra virgin!

-With light so easily damaging to extra virgin olive oil, it seems obvious that heat would damage it as well and studies bear this out.
+With light so easily damaging to extra virgin olive oil, it seems obvious that heat and cooking would damage it as well and studies bear this out.
 Heat as low as 350F (180C) can significantly damage the beneficial phenols in olive oil.
 Phenolic substances are highly anti-inflammatory in nature and likely an important reason why studies of the Mediterranean Diet which is high in olive oil have indicated a decrease in heart disease risk.

 As a result, it seems prudent that even though cooking with olive oil does not produce any transfats or much free radical damage, it does reduce much of the beneficial aspect of consuming this healthy traditional oil in the first place.